aghezz1/learning-nmpc-q-loss/README.md

 This repo will contain the implementation described in the paper:
 `Imitation Learning from Nonlinear MPC via the Exact Q-Loss and its Gauss-Newton Approximation`, available [here](https://publications.syscop.de/Ghezzi2023b.pdf).

 The paper will be presented in December 2023 at the IEEE Conference on Decision and Control.
-The code will be published within that date.

 ## Getting started: